with Stephanie Bullen

 What are propylene glycol and polysorbate and why are they used in extracts?

 As previously mentioned, most essential oil and flavoring compounds are oil soluble and will not disperse in water.
 Propylene glycol (or PG) is recognized by the FDA as being safe for use in food and is a clear, slightly syrupy solvent that has a bitter and slightly sweet taste but is otherwise flavorless.
 PG is highly effective in dispersing oil soluble flavor compounds and, because most extracts are added to food in very small amounts, the flavor is rarely perceptible in food.
 The propylene glycol used in our extracts meets the food grade requirements established by various national and international agencies, including the U.S. Food Chemical Codex (FCC) as well as the European Council Directive for food additives.
-PG is not used in any of our Organic extracts.
+PG is not used in any of our organically sourced extracts.
 Polysorbate is an efficient emulsifier, used in small amounts to help essential oils and flavoring compounds mix evenly into the water and alcohol base, ensuring that the flavor of the extract remains consistent from the beginning of the bottle to the end.
 Polysorbate is approved by the FDA for use as an emulsifier.